Good posture in Pregnancy Pilates

 - Lightly pull your core abdominal muscles inwards and upwards, engaging your pelvic floor muscles as well

-- Try and keep your spine neutral without either pulling your pelvis in too far or letting it fall forward
+- Try and keep your spine and pelvis neutral without either pulling your pelvis in too far or letting it fall forward so your lower back doesn't curve excessively

 - Relax your chest, ensuring it's neither pulled in or thrust out, at the same time relaxing your shoulders

-- Your head and neck should feel completely supported with your gaze straight ahead, your throat open and your face relaxed
+- Your head and neck should feel completely supported with your gaze straight ahead, your throat open, jaw muscles and face relaxed

 Standing with your back against a wall and your feet about 30cms in front, hip distance apart, can help you develop awareness of your posture during pregnancy.
 Does your spine curve forward leaving a gap between the wall and your waist?
 Do your shoulder blades rest gently against the wall or are they hunched forward?
 Is your head touching the wall or balancing freely on the top of your spine?
 For more exercises try these Pregnancy Pilates Standing exercises.